top of page

 Nicolas Cage is an endlessly watchable actor.
 From ‘Moonstruck’ and ‘Adaptation’ to ‘Pig,’ he has given many startlingly powerful, nuanced performances, that are hard to forget.
 At the same time, Cage has given many overblown ones, in efforts like ‘Vampire’s Kiss’ and ‘Sympathy For The Devil,’ which are even harder to forget.
 Whether understated or over-the-top, Cage is always entertaining, oftentimes making unremarkable films not just watchable, but memorable.

 In Kristoffer Borgli’s ‘Dream Scenario,’ Cage plays Paul Matthews, a professor of evolutionary biology at Osler University.
 A middle-aged, insipid fellow, Paul yearns for recognition.
 One day, he runs into an old flame, who tells him he has been appearing in her dreams, which she writes an article about.
-Suddenly hundreds of strangers' report seeing Paul in their dreams, and he becomes a global sensation.
+Suddenly hundreds of strangers report seeing Paul in their dreams, and he becomes a global sensation.
 However, Paul soon learns that fame is fickle, as his life becomes a waking nightmare.

 ‘Dream Scenario’ is a funny, interesting film examining multiple themes, though fails to explore all of them thoroughly.
 As Paul becomes famous, and later infamous, the film satirises the preposterousness of notoriety, how people nowadays become celebrities while doing practically nothing.
 Although not exactly an original point, Borgli’s screenplay navigates this idea in a clever, comedic way.
 At the same time, the film shows the downsides of fame, skewering cancel culture; revealing how celebrity can transform from adoration to infamy in an instant.